IDMNYU/audiolab/docs/synths.md

 <img src = "./img/eurocables.jpg" width="50%" title="3.5 mm patch cables" alt="3.5 mm patch cables">

-**IMPORTANT: unlike the banana connectors on the Serge system, the 3.5mm patch points on the TTSH can *easily be damaged* by forcing a plug into a jack, or by pulling a cable out of a socket with force.
+**IMPORTANT: unlike the banana connectors on the Serge system, the 3.5mm patch points on the TTSH (or any synth that uses [phone connectors](https://en.wikipedia.org/wiki/Phone_connector_(audio))) can *easily be damaged* by forcing a plug into a jack, or by pulling a cable out of a socket with force.
 Please make connections on the TTSH with care.**

 ARP synthesizers use a 10V AC standard for both audio and control voltage, which is signifantly higher than the lower-voltage Serge system.
 As a result, Serge "Pulse" voltages (and Arduino pins) will not trigger the envelope generator on an ARP 2600 without being amplified.
 The ARP 2600 uses a standard scaling of 1 volt per octave to represent musical pitch.